dauwhe/why-books/EPUB-manifesto.md

 </epub-secrets>
 ```

 This works perfectly well in my browser.
 HTML has a rule for unknown elements: ignore them, but process their children.
+This is what makes it possible for past and future to co-exist.
+I could actually implement what you see above using HTML custom elements.
+So it might be magical in a cutting-edge browser, but still readable in an executive's old copy of Internet Explorer.

 ### 4. Make change compelling